 Tick thecheckbox to mark the printer for internal use only.
 This will disable access to the Proxy Printer from the User Web App, but the printer can still be used for internal print work flow scenarios.

-assigned PPD in CUPS.
-This is the way to map vendor specific PPD
+extensions to the assigned PPD in CUPS.
+This is the way to map

 By ticking the Job Ticket Creator for printer selection.
-You must enter the Proxy Printer Group containing the printers the Job Ticket print job can be redirected to.
+An entry field is shown where you must enter the Proxy Printer Group containing the printers the Job Ticket print job can be redirected to.
 See Section 4.8.3, “Printer Groups” and Chapter 5, Job Tickets Web App.checkbox the printer will act as Job Ticket Printer and its display name will be shown to users with role

 This option can not be selected for PaperCut managed printers (a warning message is displayed).